brandseye/brandseyer/README.md

 Please see the documentation for *authenticate* for some advice on securing that file.

 Contact your client service representative to get your API key.
+If you are ever concerned that others may have acquired your key, contact client service and they'll supply you with a new one (and invalidate your old).

 ## Documentation

-Documentation is in the early stages, but somewhat present and growing.
-It can be accessed in *R* like so:

-    ?account
-    ?authentication
-    ?listAccounts
-    ?mentions
+All functions are documented within *R* itself.
+Interesting functions to read up on are:

+* *count*
+* *account*
+* *listAccountCodes*

 The ultimate documentation for the filter language (the *filter* argument taken by many of the functions for selecting data sets) and the various grouping and inclusions options is the [BrandsEye api documentation][api-docs].

-## Authentication

-See the documentation for the *authenticate* and *authentication* functions.
-*authenticate* has functionality to store your authentication details on your system so that you don't always have to enter it.

 ## License